tzPyAl/ZAVRSNI-pyplants/README.md

 - user can hardcode location by city, or lon/lat so weather can be fetched correctly for his plants location
 - TODO: save hardcoded values to db

+## Weather

+- current weather and pollution from OpenWeatherMap API
+- data fetched by geolocation from IP (Endpoint data from ip) or by hardcoded city name

 ## Next step/s

 - write tests